-The stomach flu – a.k.a. stomach virus, a.k.a. stomach bug – is zero percent fun.
+The stomach flu (viral gastroenteritis) – a.k.a. stomach virus, a.k.a. stomach bug – is zero percent fun.

-My family and I have caught the bug twice this year, and both times I thought it was never going to end.
+My family and I have caught the bug twice last year, and both times I thought it was never going to end.

 How Activated Charcoal Works

-I believe it’s important to know WHY you’re doing something, not just HOW, so before you jump in and make these little miracle stomach flu remedy, let me explain how activated charcoal works.
+I believe it’s important to know WHY you’re doing something, not just HOW, so before you jump in and make this miracle stomach flu remedy, let me explain how activated charcoal works.

-Activated charcoal does NOT come from the charcoal you use in a grill.
-According to this article, it’s made from a substance (usually bamboo, wood or coconut shells) that is burned without oxygen to create char.
+- Activated charcoal does NOT come from the charcoal you use in a grill.
+It’s made from a substance (usually bamboo, wood, or coconut shells) that is burned without oxygen to create char.
 This char then goes through a multi-step process to make it extremely porous, i.e. “activated.”

-Just like any other sickness, the top stomach flu remedies include lots of fluids and rest.
+Just like any other illness, the top stomach flu remedies include lots of fluids and rest.